Cantido/carcer/content/Sessions/Session 31.md

 Since Alendria "drowned," she has been using the Fathoms to reclaim Veltran's Deep.
 Her sanctum is the Throne of Salted Bone, but it adrift near a gothermal fissure.

 We establish our new plan: Find the Drowned Queen.
 First objective: Acquire pressure pearls so that we can survive the deep to reach her.
-We message [[Lande]] in [[Locations/Carcer/Gororak/Hiro Archipelago/Nesuvian Cay/Port Soruka/index]], and he has plenty to sell, but they cost a lot.
+We message [[Lande]] in [[Locations/Carcer/Gororak/Hiro Archipelago/Nesuvian Cay/Port Soruka/index|Port Soruka]], and he has plenty to sell, but they cost a lot.
 We will need to earn some money.